GoInterject/ids-dotnet-api/interject.data.api/README.md

 As an additional tool for testing and to assist in future troubleshooting of client APIs, a status controller is available.
 There are two endpoints:

 - {base url}/api/v1/status

   - Returns "true"

 - {base url}/api/v1/status/options
   - Returns information stored in the class `ApplicationOptions` as configured in "Applications" section of the `appsettings.json`.

 <h1 id="sql-controller">SQL Controller</h1>

 The SQL Controller is meant as a single endpoint to pass request parameters to a stored procedure.
-All the RequestParameter objects in the InterjectRequest object are converted to SqlParameters then are sent to the Stored Procedure named in the DataPortal.
+All the RequestParameter objects in the InterjectRequest object are converted to SqlParameters then are sent to the Stored Procedure named in the Data Portal.

 <h1 id="how-to-add-a-new-controller">How to Add a New Controller</h1>

 Each controller will likely represent either a connection to a particular type of data source or a logical collection of endpoints for a series of reports.

 1. Initialize the `InterjectResponse` & `IdsTable`
 2. (Optional) Get the Request parameters